oasisprotocol/old-docs/src/operators/troubleshooting.md

 ### SSH Tunnel

-Error message from trying to create ssh tunnel from localhost's docker:
+Note that this portion may not be relevant in future versions.

+Error message example:
 ```
 bind: Cannot assign requested address
 ```
-Error was fixed by making the `oasis-node` binary from source instead of using the docker image.
+This error was encountered while trying to create ssh tunnel from localhost's docker container, and was fixed by making the `oasis-node` binary from source instead of using the docker image.